 Investors want to know that you have a solid plan in place for turning their investment into a profitable return.
 Make sure you have all the answers and data to back up your claims.

-Another important aspect of preparing for investor meetings is making sure your management team is on the same page.
+Another important aspect of preparing for a venture capital meeting is making sure your management team is on the same page.
 You want to present a united front to investors and demonstrate that your team has the knowledge and experience to execute your business plan.

 Lastly, don't forget to follow up after the meeting.
 Send a thank you email and any additional information that may have been requested.
 This shows that you're professional and serious about securing funding.